learn-co-curriculum/doubly-linked-list/README.md

 `addFirst` takes a Node as an argument and adds it as the `head` of the Linked List.
 No existing Nodes are removed.

+This method adds only 1 Node to the list.

 ```
 head = new Node('hi again', new Node('but why?'))
 list = new LinkedList(head)